leaflabs/leaflabs-docs/source/unix-toolchain.rst

 This will create a folder named "arm" inside the libmaple folder.

-7. Now you'll configure your system to use these tools.
-Type the following lines into the Git Bash prompt.
+You'll now configure your system to use these tools.
+Type the following lines into Git Bash.

-.. warning:: If you've installed Bash on your computer before starting this guide, and have a ~/.bashrc already, these instructions will overwrite it.
-If that is the case, we assume you know what you're doing, and can modify the shell commands in this step appropriately for your system.
+.. warning:: If you've installed Bash on your computer before starting this guide, and have a .bashrc already, typing these lines will overwrite it.
+If that's the case, we assume you know what you're doing, and can modify your .bashrc appropriately.

    If you're using Bash for the first time, don't worry about this warning.